By on 2021-10-21 -

-DESPITE holding its value better than most, the Audi A6 is much more affordable a few years down the line.
+The last A6 was produced from 2011 to 2018 and despite holding its value better than most, it's much more affordable a few years down the line.

-And like other well-built executives, as long as they have full service history, quality older cars with higher mileage can be an absolute bargain and still not cause any problems.
+And like other well-built executive cars, as long as full service history is part of the deal, older cars with high mileage can be an absolute bargain and still not cause any problems.

-All the company's products are very well built and of course, even the more ordinary of them drive beautifully and have that sporting feel.
+All Audi's products are very well built and of course, even the more ordinary of them drive beautifully.

-The A6 has a wide array of different engine options - the majority with an automatic gearbox, but since 2011, petrols have ranged from a 1.8 turbo with 187bhp or more, through a 2.0-litre with 250 to a 3.0-litre with 310 and a 4.0-litre V8 with 450 in the very sporting S6.
+The A6 has a very wide array of different engine options - the majority with an automatic gearbox, but since 2011, petrols have ranged from a 1.8 turbo with 187bhp, through a 2.0-litre with 248 to a 3 litre with 305 and a 4.0-litre V8 with 443 in the very sporting S6.

 With these kind of power outputs, performance is very good to superb - as you can imagine.
 Even the 1.8 accelerates from zero to 60 miles an hour in 7.6 seconds, and the S6 takes just 4.3, putting it right up there in the supercar league.

-But the 1.8 at least is still capable of 40mpg and comes with decently low emissions.
+But the 1.8 at least is still capable of 49mpg and comes with decently low emissions.

-Diesels are 2.0 and 3.0 litres and have power ranging up from an excellent 174bhp to a heady 320 in the BiTurbo.
+Diesels are 2.0 and 3.0-litres and have power ranging up from an excellent 174bhp to a heady 305 in the BiTurbo.

-These will make up the vast majority of cars on the secondhand market, because most were originally bought as company cars.
+These make up the majority of cars on the secondhand market, because most were originally bought or leased as company cars.

-Again, performance is excellent, with 0-60 for the 2.0-litre at 7.5 seconds, and economy of 55-plus mpg.
-Emissions are even lower than the petrols of course and for this same model, CO2 is just 114 grammes per kilometre.
+Again, performance is excellent, with 0-60 for the 2.0-litre at 7.5 seconds, and economy of 56mpg.
+Emissions are lower than the petrols of course and for this same model, CO2 is just 114 grammes per kilometre.

 Handling and roadholding are marvellous, with tenacious grip and very good balance through the corners.

-The steering is a little lacking in feel, but this is something that owners soon get used to.
+This excellence is let down by steering that's a little lacking in feel, but this is something that owners soon get used to.

 Refinement is superb at any speed but personally, I would avoid any with sports suspension.
-The standard setup takes the cars round the corners just as well, and gives noticeably better comfort.
+The standard setup takes the cars round the corners just as well, and gives a noticeably more comfortable ride.

 Likewise, and for the same reason, avoid the larger wheels and tyres.

-The quality of fit and finish inside is superb, and should still be good even four or five years down the line.
+The quality of fit and finish inside and out is superb, and should still be good even years down the line.

 All have hard-feeling but comfortable seats, and a high level of equipment including traction control, auto headlights and wipers, climate and a multi-function steering wheel.

-They also have Audi's adjustable Dynamic Suspension, Drive select that allows the driver to choose between different levels of accelerator response, cruise, a parking system with front and rear sensors and leather upholstery.
+They also have Audi's adjustable Dynamic Suspension, Drive select, which allows the driver to choose between different levels of accelerator response, cruise control, a parking system with front and rear sensors and leather upholstery.

-They also have Bluetooth, non-touch screen sat nav with a 6.5-inch screen and voice activation for most controls.
+Also standard are Bluetooth, non-touch screen sat nav and voice activation for many functions.